Welcome to Peswara Class.

 We are a mixed year 5 and 6 class.
 Our teacher is the bookworm, Mrs Taylor, who can always be found with her nose in a book in our school library!
-Our fabulous and fun-filled teaching assistants are Miss Smith and Miss Lowe.
+Our fabulous and fun-filled teaching assistants are Miss Smith and Mrs Squires.
 Mr Argall works with us in small groups too.
 How lucky we are!

 Our PE lessons take place on Monday and Wednesday afternoons.
 Please make sure PE kits are in school all week, however, in case of rain or changes to our timetable.
 In the Autumn term, we will swim on Mondays, please ensure swimming kits (costume/trunks, towel etc) are in school and taken home the same day.

 Our year ahead: